MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Collecting-Information-About-Computers.md

 Get-CimInstance -ClassName Win32_ComputerSystem -Property UserName
 ```

-## Getting Local Time from a Computer
+## Getting local time from a computer

 You can retrieve the current local time on a specific computer using the **Win32_LocalTime** WMI
 class.